Electromanipulation

 Electromanipulation is a micro-material analyzing method mostly used for manipulations of biological cells that uses properties of diverse electric fields.
 In nanotechnology, nanomaterials are so small that they can hardly be directly mechanically manipulated.
 Hence, electric fields are applied to them to make field-induced movements or deformations.
 It is a recently developed technology and is still in progress of widening applications.
 Types of Electronmanipulation includes dielectrophoresis, electro-rotation, electro-deformation, electro-disruption, electro-destruction, electroporation, and electro-fusion.
 Diverse electromanipulations are achieved using various electric fields including AC(alternating current), DC(direct current), and pulsed(deliver high-energy discharges at very short periods) electrical fields.
 Electromanipulation of cells permits diverse cell manipulations with minimal mechanical contact between cells and device structures.
-Although predominantly used in cells, elctromanipulation also contributes to other scientific fields such as Hybridoma technology and nanoelectronic devices development.
+Although predominantly used in cells, electromanipulation also contributes to other scientific fields such as Hybridoma technology and nanoelectronic device development.

 Types of Electromanipulation

 There are seven types of electromanipulation, some are drastically different in purpose and function while some are closely related.
 The most developed and common type is dielectrophoresis.
 Various manipulations of micro-materials can be achieved using one or several of the seven electromanipulation.
 Distinct types sometimes require various electric fields or conditions.